apollo

 How to manage the interaction:

-Concomitant administration of Buprigesic Injection 2 ml alongside oxazepam can result in an interaction, but it can be taken if a doctor has advised it.
-You should avoid driving or operating hazardous machinery until you know how these medications affect you.
+Concomitant administration of Buprigesic Injection 2 ml alongside topiramate can result in an interaction, it can be taken if a doctor has advised it.
+Do not exceed the doses, frequency, or duration of usage advised by a doctor.
+You should avoid driving or operating hazardous machinery until you're aware of how these medications effect you.
+Consult a doctor if you have any questions or concerns.
 Do not discontinue any medications without consulting a doctor.

 How does the drug interact with Buprigesic Injection 2 ml: